 Edinburgh College is currently the only training body approved by the Council to deliver this course of training to you.
 You must pay them a fee for the training course and attend classes with them.
 They last approximately 3 hours each.
 Modules 2, 3, 4 & 5 are held at Edinburgh College (formerly Telford College) on West Granton Road with Module 1 taking place at Lothian Community Transport Services at Sir Harry Lauder Road.

 You can either pay for all five modules together and receive a discounted rate of £284 or pay for each module individually as you go, at a cost of £69 each, making a total of £345.
 In practice, many students take advantage of the discounted rate and attend all 5 modules before they sit their Topographical Test.
 This helps prevent any delay your licence being granted.

-You apply for the training course directly to Edinburgh College by telephoning their Business Division on 0131 535 4000 and asking for an enrolment form for the Taxi Driver Skills Development Programme.
+You apply for the training course directly to Edinburgh College by telephoning their Business Division and asking for an enrolment form for the Taxi Driver Skills Development Programme.
 Each of the 5 modules are held once a month but spaces are limited so we recommend applying around 3 months before you plan to sit your Topographical Test to avoid any problems.

 Please note that the Council are in the process of developing their own in-house Driver Skills Development Programme for Taxi and Private Hire Car drivers.
 We'll keep you informed if the procedure for applying for the training modules changes in the future.

 Step 3 - Apply for your Taxi Driver's licence